 Talk to your child about their experience of leaving to help them emotionally process this.
 For example - ask your child what was the best thing about their old class?
 What was the worst?
 Who will you miss most as you say goodbye to Year 6?
 This helps children think it all through and feel understood and supported.

 Collaborate - get them to make summer activity plans WITH you – make lists of what they would ideally like to do, where to go etc. Be clear that you have limits of availability and explain the difficulties of budget.
 Look online for free things to do in the area, print out the lists of fun homemade creative activities and get your children to choose.

 What to look out for if my child is struggling?

-Melville-Thomas points out that younger children often show that they are struggling by changes in their behaviour.
-She says ‘if you have a child who's having difficulty sleeping, or bedwetting again, or saying they have a lot of physical symptoms such as headaches and tummy aches, or bad dreams, seem more irritable, tearful or clingy, you want to figure out what's this all about?’
+More seriously, if you have a child who's having difficulty sleeping, or bedwetting again, or reporting physical symptoms such as headaches and tummy aches, you may want to figure out what's this all about?’
 These symptoms may recede as the child settles in September, but they may warrant further discussions with your child’s teacher or GP.

-With older children and teenagers, signs that they are struggling emotionally, present in a different way.
-Melville-Thomas says – ‘you see things like low mood and irritability.
-Teenagers can often be irritable, so it isn’t always obvious that they are depressed.’
-Another key alarm signal is losing interest in things that they used to do.
-If this is caused by a change of mood, it tends to be ongoing.
-Again, it is important to be curious about your child’s feelings and allow them to explore any worries they may have.
+With older children and teenagers, signs that they are struggling emotionally, show up in different ways.
+You may see things like low mood and irritability.
+(Teenagers can often be irritable, so it isn’t always obvious that they are depressed.)
+Another key alarm signal is losing interest in things that they used to do, withdrawing into their room, not being interested in seeing friends.
+Here again, some careful listening really helps, as well as a gentle suggestion of a GP visit for a check-up.

 If you are worried about your child’s mental health, you can discuss this with your GP.
-The ACP also have a list of child psychotherapists working privately – see our Find a Therapist page.
+The ACP also have a list of child psychotherapists working privately – see our Find a Child Psychotherapist page.